-Most of MetLife’s standard PPO plans don’t include orthodontic benefits, but some of their more expensive comprehensive PPO plans do.
+Some of MetLife’s standard PPO plans don’t include orthodontic benefits, but others do.
 However, when they do provide coverage, there’s usually a lifetime limit (often somewhere between $1,000 and $3,000).
-Or, if you have a MetLife TakeAlong plan, you can receive up to 50% coverage, although in some plans, this only applies to patients below age 19.
-So, even when you do receive coverage, it won’t be for your entire bill.
+If you have a MetLife TakeAlong plan, you might receive up to 50% coverage, although in some plans, this only applies to patients below age 19.
+So, even if you receive coverage, it likely won’t be for your entire bill.
 Of course, it all depends on your specific plan, so review the benefits carefully before enrolling.

-Since ClearCorrect is a similar treatment to Invisalign, it might also be partially covered, depending on your plan.
+Since ClearCorrect, SureSmile, and 3M Clarity are similar to Invisalign, they might also be partially covered, depending on your plan.
 Six Month Smiles typically treats milder cases, so it’s more often considered a cosmetic procedure, but not always!
 You’ll have to check with the company and your dentist to find out.

 MetLife Braces Coverage

 MetLife will also cover braces treatment, but only on certain plans.
 If a plan offers orthodontic benefits, it will cover part of your braces treatment.
-Typically, MetLife’s basic PPO plans won’t include these benefits, while the more expensive ones will.
+Some of MetLife’s basic PPO plans won’t include these benefits, while others will.
 As we mentioned in the Invisalign section above, MetLife’s orthodontic benefits often come with a lifetime limit or an age limit.
-Best-case scenario, you’ll get around 50% of your treatment covered.
+Best-case scenario to hope for, you’ll get around 50% of your treatment covered.

 Remember that you’ll need to get treatment from a dentist or orthodontist in MetLife’s network to receive the full amount for your coverage.